gacallea/myCardanoGuides/docs/README.md

 ## Contributions ##

 **If you have comments, issues, changes, and suggestions, please file an issue on the respective Github pages**.
 Any insight is valuable and will be considered for integration and improvements.
-If these resources help you in any way, consider [buying me a beer](https://seiza.com/blockchain/address/Ae2tdPwUPEZHwvuNhu7qGeBcZBTQAwL2SUA49T6CubbQzoxgxyffYJ8VvcW).
+If these resources help you in any way, consider buying me a beer: ```addr1qx30d4eggp520qq5czqxszk7kvnyep6nvez6h62lphhhlmxte89r4h0lr9m22uzdnw6wm3w86ce8qjgag8wyzlsx0dtssk7uly```